det-lab/data-fitting/docs/02_experiment_details.md

 ### Alpha ($\alpha$) Decay

-This type of decay releases a postively charged **alpha particle** (sometimes represented as $^4_2\alpha$), consisting of two protons and two neutrons (a helium nucleus) being ejected from the atom, reducing its atomic number by two.
+This type of decay releases a positively charged **alpha particle** (sometimes represented as $^4_2\alpha$), consisting of two protons and two neutrons (a helium nucleus) being ejected from the atom, reducing its atomic number by two.
 It is also the least penetrating of these forms of radiation and can be stopped by just a few centimeters of air, but it has the power to be the most ionizing and destructive of the types we'll cover here.

 Because of the low penetrating power of alpha particles, they are generally only harmful to life if the radioactive source is swallowed, inhaled, or held closely to the body for prolonged periods of time.